Abraham Guloyan

-Abraham Guloyan (Աբրահամ Գուլոյան) was an Armenian politician.
+Abraham Guloyan (Աբրահամ Գուլոյան) was a Soviet Armenian politician.

 Biography

-Guloyan was born to an Armenian family in 1893 in Salmas in northwestern Qajar Persia.
-He studied in Gevorgian Seminary of Etchmiadzin, then continued his studies in the universities of Moscow and Petrograd.

-Was the rector of communistic university of Transcaucasia, then the president of State Planning Commission of ASSR, and then in 1935 the president of the Council.
+Guloyan was born to an Armenian family in 1893 in Salmas in northwestern Iran.
+He studied at the Gevorgian Seminary at Etchmiadzin, then continued his studies at universities in Moscow and Petrograd.
+He was the rector of the Communist University of Transcaucasia, then the president of the State Planning Commission of Soviet Armenia, and then in 1935, Chairmen of the Council of People's Commissars of the Armenian SSR.

-His tenure coincided with the growing repression of the Stalin era and the executions of party functionaries and others.
-Guloyan was arrested and executed in 1937.
+Guloyan's tenure in office coincided with the growing repression of party functionaries during the Great Purge in Soviet Armenia.
+Guloyan himself was arrested on September 14, 1937, by Georgy Malenkov in Yerevan, on the personal orders of Joseph Stalin.
+In his speech before the Armenian Party plenum on September 15, Malenkov "boasted of arresting Guloyan and extracting a quick confession from him after one hour."
+Guloyan was executed on April 19, 1938.